BookStackApp/website/content/docs/admin/updating-php.md

 <details>
 <summary>Updating to PHP 8.3 on most Debian & Ubuntu based systems using Apache</summary>

-The commands below provide an example of how PHP can be updated to the latest version (8.3) on most Debian & Ubuntu based systems that are running PHP via Apache using mod-php.
+The commands below provide an example of how PHP can be updated to the PHP 8.3 on most Debian & Ubuntu based systems that are running PHP via Apache using mod-php.

 **Warnings:**